christophrumpel/laravel-factories-reloaded/README.md

 }
 ```

-> :warning: **Note**: Still, I wouldn't recommend both of them because you do not see that additional models are persisted in your tests.
-Please stick to dedicated methods.
+> :warning: **Note**: I wouldn't recommend any of these options because you do not see that additional models are persisted in your tests.
+Please use the given "with" method create a dedicated method for creating a relation yourself.

 ### Immutability